Inference for Dependent Data with Learned Clusters: Formal Analysis of Inference with Learned Clusters

-The definition of small boundary provided in Condition \ref{balanced_small_bound_assumption}(\textit{ii}) differs slightly from the definition given in \BCH.
-In particular, \BCH \ leverage the fact their spatial domain is a subset of the integer lattice to define neighbor orders for pairs of locations.
+The definition of small boundary provided in Condition \ref{balanced_small_bound_assumption}(\textit{ii}) differs slightly from the definition given in \BCH, who leverage the fact their spatial domain is a subset of the integer lattice to define neighbor orders for pairs of locations.
 Their definition of small boundaries entails a bound on the number of first order neighbors from $\mathsf C$ to $\mathsf X_n \setminus \mathsf C$.
-They assume that their given spatial clusters are contiguous and use that fact to bound the number of higher order neighbors from $\mathsf C$ to $\mathsf X_n \setminus \mathsf C$.
 In this context, there is no available definition of first order neighbor since $\mathsf X_n$ can be irregular (even non-Euclidean).
-As a result, this paper works instead with an asymptotic notion of boundary which entails a sequence $\bar r_{\shortrightarrow}$ which allows boundaries to widen as $n\rightarrow \infty.$ An implication of having asymptotically balanced with small boundaries clusterings is the following proposition.
+As a result, this paper works instead with an asymptotic notion of boundary which entails a sequence $\bar r_{\shortrightarrow}$ which allows boundaries to widen as $n\rightarrow \infty.$ Theorem \ref{asymptotic_independence} gives the relevant implication of Condition \ref{balanced_small_bound_assumption}.

 \begin{theorem} Suppose that $\mathsf X_{\shortrightarrow}$ satisfies Condition \ref{ahlfors}, $\mathscr D_{\shortrightarrow}$ satisfies Condition \ref{mixing_assumption}, and $\mathcal C_{\shortrightarrow}$ satisfies Condition \ref{balanced_small_bound_assumption}.
-Then $\lim_{n\rightarrow \infty} \sup_{\mathsf C \neq \mathsf D \in \mathcal C_n} \mathrm{cov}_{\Pr} \( \sigma({\mathsf C})^{-1} \sum_{i \in \mathsf C} \zeta_{i}, \ \sigma({ \mathsf D})^{-1} \sum_{i \in \mathsf D} \zeta_{i} \) = 0.$
+Then $\lim_{n\rightarrow \infty} \sup_{\mathsf C \neq \mathsf D \in \mathcal C_n} \mathrm{cov} \( \sigma({\mathsf C})^{-1} \sum_{i \in \mathsf C} \zeta_{i}, \ \sigma({ \mathsf D})^{-1} \sum_{i \in \mathsf D} \zeta_{i} \) = 0.$

 \end{theorem}